digitranslab/jumpstart/docs/versioned_docs/version-2.50.0-LTS/setup/ecs.md

   </div>

-Update ToolJet deployment with the appropriate env variables [here](/docs/setup/env-vars/#enable-tooljet-database-required) and apply the changes.
+Update JumpStart deployment with the appropriate env variables [here](/docs/setup/env-vars/#enable-jumpstart-database-required) and apply the changes.

 ## Upgrading to the Latest LTS Version

 New LTS versions are released every 3-5 months with an end-of-life of atleast 18 months.
-To check the latest LTS version, visit the [ToolJet Docker Hub](https://hub.docker.com/r/tooljet/tooljet/tags) page.
-The LTS tags follow a naming convention with the prefix `LTS-` followed by the version number, for example `tooljet/tooljet:EE-LTS-latest`.
+To check the latest LTS version, visit the [JumpStart Docker Hub](https://hub.docker.com/r/digitranslab/jumpstart/tags) page.
+The LTS tags follow a naming convention with the prefix `LTS-` followed by the version number, for example `digitranslab/jumpstart:EE-LTS-latest`.

 If this is a new installation of the application, you may start directly with the latest version.
 This guide is not required for new installations.